Men who last had sexual contact with another man more than 3 months ago are able to give blood if they meet the other blood donor selection criteria.

 In June 2017, SaBTO completed their review of the latest available medical and scientific research and other evidence in relation to the donor selection criteria.

-Subject to meeting the other donation rules, men who have had specific sexual activity with another man; commercial sex workers and people who have sex with partners in groups known to have a high risk of having an infection that could be passed on during sex (high risk partners) will be able to donate after three months have passed since that sexual activity.
+Subject to meeting the other donation rules, men who have had specific sexual activity with another man; commercial sex workers and people who have sex with partners in groups known to have a high risk of having an infection that could be passed on during sex (high risk partners) are now able to donate after three months have passed since that sexual activity.

 We carry out many tests on blood to check it’s safe to give to patients.